 - Temporary striping of micro surfaced roads has been completed in key areas of the Village.
-Final roadway striping is anticipated to commence within the next two weeks for those same areas. - A tentative scope and quotes have been obtained for roadway reconstruction of the following critical areas: - Washington from Warfield to 150th Trail Dr. - Warfield to Osceola Canal Dr. (Dirt Road, currently) - Pavement maintenance for Zone 4 of the Village's plan is expected to treat Seminole Dr. from Yalaha, north to its terminus with a mixture of overlay and micro surfacing shortly. - A similar area, Seminole South from Yalaha, transitions into zone 5 and will be evaluated next year.
+Final roadway striping is anticipated to commence within the next two weeks for those same areas. - A tentative scope and quotes have been obtained for roadway reconstruction of the following critical areas: - Washington Avenue from Warfield to 153rd Street - o Trail Drive from Warfield to Osceola Street - Canal Road (dirt road, currently) - Pavement maintenance for Zone 4 of the Village's plan is expected to treat Seminole Dr. from Yalaha, north to its terminus with a mixture of overlay and micro surfacing shortly. - A similar area, Seminole South from Yalaha, transitions into zone 5 and will be evaluated next year.
 Current projections hold the area will likely need reconstruction.
 Public Works is acting to obtain quotes for this work and evaluate alternate options. - The Village's micro surfacing contractor has finished treatment of the back portion of Big Mound Park's parking lots.
 This labor was completed without cost in exchange for allowing the company use of the location to stage their materials.